phorton1/Arduino-theClock3/docs/quick_start.md

-The meaning of the LEDs is described more fully below, but for now suffice it to say that the **Left Purple LED** indicates that the clock is in **AP (Access Point)) Mode** which means that you can connect to it via Wifi.
+The meaning of the LEDs is described more fully below, but for now suffice it to say that the **Left Purple LED** indicates that the clock is in **AP (Access Point)) Mode** which means that you can connect to it via WiFi.

 ### 4. Connect to the Clock (in Access Point Mode)

-When the clock is in **AP (Access Point)) Mode** (the left-most LED is **purple**) it will show up on your home computer or phone as a **Wifi Network** to which you can attach.
+When the clock is in **AP (Access Point)) Mode** (the left-most LED is **purple**) it will show up on your home computer or phone as a **WiFi Network** to which you can attach.

-You will **connect** to the clock, be required to **change it's wifi password**, and then will tell it how to **connect to your home Wifi network**.
-By connecting to your home Wifi network (and presumably to the internet via that) the clock will have access to the **NTP (Network Time Protocol)** from which it can find the correct time.
+You will **connect** to the clock, be required to **change it's WiFi password**, and then will tell it how to **connect to your home WiFi network**.
+By connecting to your home WiFi network (and presumably to the internet via that) the clock will have access to the **NTP (Network Time Protocol)** from which it can find the correct time.

 Just in case you are concerned,
 **apart from connecting to NTP, the clock does not use or present itself in any way to the internet!!**
-However, once it is connected to your home Wifi network, **YOU** will be able to access it via a browser based **WebUI** if you so wish.
+However, once it is connected to your home WiFi network, **YOU** will be able to access it via a browser based **WebUI** if you so wish.

-In any case, please perform the following steps to connect the clock to your Wifi network.
+In any case, please perform the following steps to connect the clock to your WiFi network.

-- From a laptop or home computer (preferable) or phone/tablet connect to **theClock3** wifi network
+- From a laptop or home computer (preferable) or phone/tablet connect to **theClock3** WiFi network
 - The default password is **11111111**  (eight ones).

 ![quick_start11-ConnectAP.png](images/quick_start11-ConnectAP.png)